crossbrowsertesting/Selenium-Lettuce/readme.md

-elenium Testing with Lettuce and Python
+Selenium Testing with Lettuce and Python

 **[Lettuce](http://lettuce.it/)** is a [Behavior Driver Development](https://en.wikipedia.org/wiki/Behavior-driven_development) framework that allows you to execute automated Python tests from plain-text descriptions.
 This allows you to write tests that even your company's business people can understand.
 # Selenium Testing with Lettuce and Python